 By its name and nature, #FuriousFiction doesn't afford writers time to reflect on their writing.
 But three weeks on, I could see ways to improve my short story.
 So, I made the edits, respecting the 500-word limit, and shared the reworked A Song on the Radio on Tall And True.

-Have a read and let me know what you think.
+Please have a read and let me know what you think.
 Although I'll be busy for the next 55 hours, as the Writers' Centre's brief for May has arrived:

 - Your story's first word must be FIVE